• Home

 How Do I Decide on a Project?

-Thinking of a Science Fair project can be challenging.
-I suggest that you start with your interests.
 Everyone is interested in something whether it be sports, or technology, photography or pets.
 What questions do you have regarding your interests?
 What new techniques are out there, how do we know one is better than another?
 How could you perform a test and collect data to show a difference?
 The best projects are those that are based on student interests.
 This is because the student will be intrigued to continue the study and expand the research.
-The student will be able to articulate the the judges and the pubic the importance of the findings.
+The student will be able to articulate the the judges and the pubic the importance of the findings, which is our theme - Science For All.

 There are online sites that give ideas for Science Fair projects, too.
 If you use these resources, don't neglect your interests.
 For example, maybe you find a project that asks: Do Plants Grow Taller With Music?
 This sounds interesting, but if you don't like plants, you think they take too long to grow, and you forget to water your plants - this may not be the project for you.
 Additionally, lots of other students probably saw this experiment idea so it may not be unique.
 Use your creativity to ask a question that only you (potentially) have asked.